 - Block size to use when rendering samples.
-If in doubt, leave blank.
-Other options are whether to: - Allow anticipative FX processing: may improve multiprocessing performance. - Limit apply FX/Render stems to realtime (default is off). - Process all tracks (including muted tracks).
-Likely7 to make rendering slower. - Disable FX auto-bypass when using offline rendering, applying FX, or stem rendering. - Specify FX tail length when rendering entire project and/or time selection/ regions, and/or selected media items. - When freezing, whether to render entire track length if there are FX whether to include reverb tails. - Option to freeze muted items into silent muted items. - Option to mark overs in render peaks display. - Option to enable/disable automatic close of render window when done. - Render display and statistics Choose what information is calculated and displayed when a dry run render is performed. - Whether to reopen render results window modelessly to allow focus to return to project.
+If in doubt, leave blank. - Allow anticipative FX processing: may improve multiprocessing performance. - Limit apply FX/Render stems to realtime (default is off). - Process all tracks (inc muted tracks).
+Makes rendering slower. - Disable FX auto-bypass when using offline rendering, applying FX, or stem rendering. - Specify FX tail length when rendering entire project and/or time selection/ regions, and/or selected media items. - When freezing, whether to render entire track length if there are FX whether to include reverb tails. - Option to freeze muted items into silent muted items.